 In case you’re using an ice cube maker, you will generally have 6 different types of ice cubes at your disposal: nuggets, flakes, full cubes, half ice cubes, crescent ice, and gourmet ice.
 They are each useful for different purposes.

-Nuggets are great for carbonated beverages because of their ability to retain flavor; flakes are great for transporting seafood; full cubes are great for bulk cooling; half cubes are for self-dispensing machines due to their ability to dispense easily; crescents are great for liquids where you don’t want too much dilution, and gourmet ice is for banquet service at upscale restaurants.
+Nugget ice, which typically requires a special nugget ice maker to make, is great for carbonated beverages because of their ability to retain flavor; flakes are great for transporting seafood; full cubes are great for bulk cooling; half cubes are for self-dispensing machines due to their ability to dispense easily; crescents are great for liquids where you don’t want too much dilution, and gourmet ice is for banquet service at upscale restaurants.

 Best Ice Ball Mold